canmom/canmom.github.io/fiction/undefinedbehaviour2.md

 On that night, all sorts of trans (mostly) girls (mostly) had found whatever articles of leather clothing and colourful symbolic handkerchiefs they might have about the house to gather here for bootblacking, arm wrestling, hooking up, and for a few of them, the pool tables next door.
 A novice in the ways of Glasgow, I was a little nervous.
 I didn't know anyone, I didn't own anything made of leather, but I'd heard it was the place to be.

-As it turned out, I was right!
+As it turned out, I'd heard right!

 "So, it's all moving data around at the end of the day.
 You have this big chunk of numbers in memory, like toothpaste, which you squeeze into the GPU to tell it where to put the triangles.
 There's not *really* a 3D space."
 I was saying.

-"Damn, I see." said Violet.
-Both of us were speaking loudly to cut through the blanket of conversation enveloping us.
+"Damn, I see!" said Violet.
+Both of us were speaking loudly to cut through the enveloping blanket of conversation.

 I was certainly a little drunk, on the hope it might shield me from sensory overload.
 Violet, for her part, was sipping apple juice, occasionally taking a cold chip from a basket on the table.
 I would later learn she always went for apple juice.
 Violet was by no means absolutely sober, but her substances of choice were more in the area of LSD.
 She had no taste for alcohol, and seemed to find it a little embarassing.